farhiongit/Ctemplates/README.md

 ## Algorithmic complexity

 ## Tips and pitfalls
-Template declarations can not apply on compound types such as `char *`, `unsigned long` or `struct foo`.
+Template declarations can not apply directly on compound types such as `char *`, `unsigned long` or `struct foo`.
-User defined types should be used to create such template collections.
+User defined types should be used to create template collections on such compound types.

     typedef unsigned long ulong;
     typedef struct foo foo;